AI: The new frontier of investing

 How AI is altering the investing landscape – and how we’re thinking about the new frontier

-While AI is not new, its extraordinary rise of late – best exemplified by Open AI’s ChatGPT release in 2022 – has companies scrambling to integrate the technology in one way or the other.
-According to FactSet data, of companies that conducted Q4 2023 earnings calls from 15 December through 14 March, 179 cited the term “AI” – this is well above the five-year average of 73.
+While AI is not new, its extraordinary rise – best exemplified by Open AI’s ChatGPT release in 2022 – has companies scrambling to integrate the technology in various ways.
+According to FactSet data, of companies that conducted Q2 2024 earnings call from 15 June through 13 September 2024, 210 cited the term ‘AI’ – well above the five-year average of 88.
+Factset added 210 is “the second-highest number of S&P 500 companies citing ‘AI’ on earnings calls going back to at least 2014"1.

 With companies deploying more and more capital to AI, we breakdown some of the key areas that could define its role and how it could shape investing decisions.